Vegan Pecan Pie

 Is Pecan Pie Vegan?

-A typical pecan pie is not vegan because the filling is made with eggs, and oftentimes, the crust will be made with lard.
+A typical pecan pie is not vegan because the filling is made with eggs, and often, the crust will be made with lard.
 I know what you’re thinking — gross!
-But no worries, a vegan pecan pie is just as amazing as the standard pecan pie.
+But no worries, a vegan pecan pie is just as impressive as the standard pecan pie.

 What is the Filling in Pecan Pie?

 A classic pecan pie filling is made of eggs, syrup, and pecans.
-So, what are good egg substitutes for pecan pie?
+So, what are suitable egg substitutes for pecan pie?
 Interestingly enough, it’s tofu.
-I know!
-It’s such a game-changer!
+It creates such a creamy filling, you won’t even miss the eggs!

 How to Tell if Pecan Pie is Done?

-Bake your vegan pecan pie for one hour, until the edges are set.
+Bake your vegan pecan pie for approximately one hour, until the edges are set.
 There might be a slight jiggle to the center, but not much.
-You can insert a butter knife in the center, and it should come out clean.
+You can insert a butter knife in the center, which should come out clean.
 Remove the pie from the oven and set it aside to cool.
 The pie will continue to solidify as it cools.

 Should I Refrigerate Pecan Pie?

-Once your pecan pie has cooled, cover it and refrigerate it, unless you plan to eat it immediately.
-Once it’s been refrigerated, you can serve individual slices cold, or heat it up in 10-second increments in the microwave.
+Once your pecan pie has cooled, cover it and refrigerate it unless you plan to eat it immediately.
+Once refrigerated, you can serve individual slices cold, or heat them in 10-second increments in the microwave.

 Vegan pecan pie recipes use thickeners to make sure the pie sets.
 In this recipe, we’re using cornstarch as a thickener.
 After testing several options, cornstarch offered the best texture.
-The pie may come out of the oven slightly jiggly but will thicken as it cools.
+The pie may come out of the oven slightly jiggly, but it will thicken as it cools.

 Reader Reviews